 Mapping Heat in the U.S. Financial System

 We provide a framework for assessing the build-up of vulnerabilities in the U.S. financial system.
-We collect forty-four indicators of financial and balance sheet conditions, cutting across measures of valuation pressures, nonfinancial borrowing, and financial sector health.
+We collect forty-four indicators of financial and balance-sheet conditions, cutting across measures of valuation pressures, nonfinancial borrowing, and financial-sector health.
 We place the data in economic categories, track their evolution, and develop an algorithmic approach to monitoring vulnerabilities that can complement the more judgmental approach of most official-sector organizations.
 Our approach picks up rising imbalances in the U.S. financial system through the mid-2000s, presaging the financial crisis.
-We also several statistical properties of our approach, most importantly, our summary measures of system-wide vulnerabilities lead the credit-to-GDP gap (a key gauge in Basel III and related research) by a year or more.
+We also highlight several statistical properties of our approach: most importantly, our summary measures of system-wide vulnerabilities lead the credit-to-GDP gap (a key gauge in Basel III and related research) by a year or more.
 Thus, our framework may provide useful information for setting macroprudential policy tools such as the countercyclical capital buffer.